 CSTDs for telephone control were introduced in the single Switching Centre Assignments.
 They are a subset of the ITU-T Specification and Description Language SDL.
 Each CSTD describes the operation of a specific computer process.
 In this Assignment the CSTD concept is developed by considering interactions between different processes, described by different CSTD.

 The interaction between a main process and a subordinate one is shown.
 The Originating Switch CSTD is at the main level of operation.
 When it is in State S2, control is transferred to the Dialing CSTD.
-TheDialing CSTD is subordinate to the main CSTD.
-It keeps control until dialing is complete, when the resultis returned to the Originating Switch CSTD.
+The Dialing CSTD is subordinate to the main CSTD.
+It keeps control until dialing is complete, when the result is returned to the Originating Switch CSTD.
 The combination of CSTDs enables complex systems to be specified in simple terms, with complete reliability.

 Also two CSTDs at the same level are seen interacting with each other.
-The CSTDs for the Originating and Destination Switching Centre where each operates.
+The CSTDs for the Originating and Destination Switches cannot operate in isolation.
+They exchange Messages with each other outside the immediate Switching Centre where each operates.
 They use the SS7 Message system for communication.
 Each Switching Centre uses both Originating and Destination processes, as calls may be initiated at any Switch.